 We live in a truly materialistic society.
 Everyone has a great deal of "stuff," all of our possessions, which we stockpile and safeguard jealously.
-Considering the process of spring cleaning, Mike Ford ponders our attachment to our stuff and the possibility of having to leave it all behind.
+Considering the process of spring cleaning, Mike Ford ponders our attachment to our stuff and the possibilit. . .

 Hebrews 9:27 informs us of the unhappy fact that we are all going to die.
 Even in death, we should show godly love toward our survivors, which we can do by taking certain legal and organizational steps now to cover this eventuality.

-Many of us tend to be pack-rats, saving everything for years and years until we have collected a mass of—well, junk!
-David Maas compares this with accumulated sin.
-The time has come to get rid of it!
+Many of us are pack-rats, saving everything for years until we have collected a mass of—well, junk.
+This is like accumulated sin—and it is time to get rid of it!